 We believe that no student should ever miss out on a Campion education for financial reasons.
 We are committed to making our programme of Liberal Arts education as accessible as possible, by providing various means of financial aid to students.
-In fact, well over half of the students enrolled at Campion College receive either financial aid (bursary) or a scholarship (merit based).
+In fact, well over half of our undergraduate students receive either financial aid or a merit-based scholarship.

 Financial aid can be used for essential living and study expenses including textbooks, readers and journals; bond and rent payments; meals and medical bills.

 Bursaries will not be provided for payment of FEE-Help or tuition fees, purchase of cars or holidays and financial penalties such as library fines.

 Australian residents may also be eligible for some form of government assistance from the Department of Human Services.